-Unluckily, it’s also annoyingly partisan and it presents a lot of generalizations and unsubstantiated statements.
+Keep in mind that it’s very partisan and it presents some partisan generalizations and unsubstantiated statements.

-However, the good part on framing is really good and I can say that George Lakoff won me over with the depth of his analysis.
+And his analysis on framing is really good, so I can say that George Lakoff won me over with the depth of his analysis.